www.rogerknapp.com

 Sunscreen and bug spray

 Babies and children can get sunburned very quickly, even in the shade of the tree.
 They used to call it windburn, but wind cools you off.
 It was indirect sunlight bouncing off bright objects, like snow blindness.
 You can put sunscreen on them after 4 months old.
 Use the spray kind or lotions that dry out quickly.
 You can put it on the cheeks and nose and forehead.
 You do not have to use the "baby" brands.
-Get a 20 SPF and those over that number do not protect you any better.
-Sunscreen does not prevent cancer, so with the older children, keep a swim shirt that blocks UV waves and put the sunscreen on the neck, legs, and arms.
-Do not use preparations that contain oxybenzone because it can mess up their hormones. http://www.ewg.org/analysis/toxicsunscreen I like Blue Lizard brand.
+Get a 30 SPF (those over 30 do not protect you any better).
+Sunscreen does decrease cancer but the swim shirts that blocks UV waves work better.
+Put the sunscreen on the neck, legs, and arms.
+There are no brands of sunscreen that are water proof or sweat proof.
+Ignore the labels and the FDA is going to make them take those claims off the labels soon.
+Dry the kids off every 2-3 hours and re-apply the sunscreen.

 Dr. Knapp